dhis2designlab/guides/pages/apps.md

 Change `<title>app-name</title>` in [public/index.html][skeleton-html].

 ### manifest.json
-Many of the same keys should changed in [public/manifest.json][skeleton-manifest] as for [manifest.json][apps-manifest].
+Many of the same keys should be changed in [public/manifest.json][skeleton-manifest] as for [manifest.json][apps-manifest].
 You can read about the purpose of this file [here][google-manifest].

 ### index.js
 Change `appName` in [src/index.js][skeleton-js].
 It might also be necessary to change `developmentServer`.
 You need to be logged in to this server during development.

 ## Example
 [This example DHIS2 app][example] may be used to get some ideas on how to develop DHIS2 web apps.
-The functionality of the app is to edit the code of organisation units (which probaly isn't useful for anyone).
+The functionality of the app is to edit the code of organisation units (which probably isn't useful for anyone).
 [App skeleton][apps-skeleton] was used as a foundation to create the app.
 The app also uses libraries such as:
 * [prop-types][prop-types] for type checking
 * [styled-components][styled-components] for styling
 * [@dhis2/cli-style][cli-style] for enforcing git commit and code formatting, as well as linting